Ross-Can/Stamina-Challenge/README.md

 # Stamina Challenge

 I learned about html, css, and js in the year 2019.
 At the time my professor told gave us a task to create a game from his template.
 I made this game where the task is to simply click the green dot the amount of times stated before the timer ran out.
-Due to the lack of knowledge, I had glaring issues that I want to fix up with my current knowledge.
+Due to the lack of knowledge, I had glaring issues that I want to fix up with my current (year 2022) knowledge.

 ## Issues
 * Internal Timer was out of sync